DataDog/documentation/content/en/graphing/metrics/introduction.md

 ### Space aggregation

 To combine the two time series, the data must be time-synced.
-One of the following methods is used:
+Datadog uses one of the following methods:

   1. If no time aggregation is applied, the data points must be interpolated.
 A common timestamp must be decided, then the value for each time series is estimated at that time.